koka-lang/libmprompt/README.md

 ### An implementation based on in-place growable stacks

-Each prompt starts a growable stacklet and executes from there.
+Each prompt starts a growable gstack and executes from there.
 For example, we can have:
 ```ioke
 (gstack 1)              (gstack 2)              (gstack 3)